A certificate of insurance should be readily accessible in your business files. If not, it’s time to get one.

 - Death benefits

-At Simply Business, we work with many of the nation’s top insurers, so we can find affordable coverage to fit your budget.
+At Simply Business, we work with many of the nation’s top insurers to help you find affordable coverage to fit your budget.

 Get Insured in Under 10 Minutes